0cjs/sedoc/8bit/jr-200/README.md

       8     4     Blue

 ### Keyboard

+The western editions use the exact same layout (even underbar between `/?` and right shift and a yen symbol next to RUB OUT), but the カナ key is removed, as are all katakana markings (leaving blank space), and the 英数 and GRAPH keys have been relabeled GRAPH OFF and GRAPH ON.

 The keyboard is a standard [rubber chiclet keyboard][wp-chiclet] with rubber dome caps pressing a (carbon?) conductive (~80Ω) pad against